Configure Service and Session Options

 - Select Others > System > Configuration > Configuration in the left menu bar.

-- In the Service Options pane, click the Edit icon.
+- In the Service Options section, click the

-- In the Edit Service Options popup window, select the General tab.
+Edit icon. - In the Edit Service Options window, select the General tab.

 - In the Maximum Allowed Session field, enter the number of sessions.